Ukraine calls for international action as new evidence shows Russians executing surrendered soldiers

 Initial findings indicate that the Ukrainian service member sustained injuries during a combat mission in the Bakhmut district.
 After Russian forces captured the building where he was positioned, they took him prisoner and shot him while he lay unarmed on the ground.
 The incident occurred around 10:00 on September 6, 2024, near the Phenol Plant in New York village.

-The Prosecutor’s Office emphasized that executing prisoners of war violates the Geneva Convention and constitutes a serious international crime.
+The Prosecutor’s Office emphasised that executing prisoners of war violates the Geneva Conventions and constitutes a serious international crime.
 The Donetsk Oblast Prosecutor’s Office has launched a pre-trial investigation into this war crimes case.

-On October 10, 2024, Russians executed nine Ukrainian prisoners of war near the village of Zelenyy Shlyakh, in Kursk Oblast, Russia.
+On October 10, 2024, Russians executed nine Ukrainian prisoners of war near the village of Zelenyy Shlyakh, in Kurs’k Oblast.

 According to the DeepState military analyst group, Ukrainian troops advanced to what they believed was a relatively safe area before encountering Russian forces.
-They were compelled to respond but ultimately surrendered due to a shortage of ammunition.
+They returned fire but ultimately surrendered due to a shortage of ammunition.

 Ukrainian officials are now urging immediate international intervention over Russia’s treatment of POWs.

-According to Lubinets, the Ukrainian side is already aware of over a hundred cases of Ukrainian soldiers who surrendered being executed by Russian military.
+According to Lubinets, Ukrainian law enforcement is already aware of over a hundred cases of Ukrainian soldiers who surrendered being executed by Russian military.

 “These actions must not go unpunished, and the enemy must be held fully accountable.
 Russia is a terrorist state that violates all the rules and customs of war.
 The international community must not turn a blind eye to such crimes!”
-Dmytro Lubinets, Human Rights Commissioner in Ukrainian parliament, said.
+Dmytro Lubinets said.

 In an interview with Belgian media outlet La Libre, Prosecutor General Andriy Kostin revealed an increase in Russian executions of Ukrainian POWs in 2024.
-Russians increased in 2024.
-He highlighted that torture and summary executions are used by Russians as a weapon of war, intimidation, and murder.
+He highlighted that torture and summary executions are used by Russians as a weapon of war and intimidation.

 Kostin also emphasised these are not isolated incidents but represent systematic policy.
 He cited an audio recording of a Russian officer ordering troops to kill Ukrainian soldiers rather than take prisoners on the battlefield.